 The resources and the provided user assessments constitute our training data set.
 Then, we have added 100 new research resources that conform the test data set.
 The system filtered these 100 resources and it recommended them to the suitable users.
 To obtain data to compare, these 100 new research resources also were recommended using the advices of the TTO staff.

-3.5.3.2 Results of Online Experiments
+5.3.2.
+A comparative study